Julia Eicher, DO, really wanted a baby.

 Frequently, doctors and their pregnant patients must decide how to treat serious health issues — such as cancer, diabetes, and psychiatric disorders — without much data on the safety of medications during pregnancy or the proper dosing for the pregnant body, Lyerly wrote in a viewpoint for the AAMC in 2018.

-Last month, Pfizer-BioNTech announced that it had begun a clinical trial with 4,000 healthy pregnant women to test the safety and immune response of its vaccine in them and their children.
+In February 2021, Pfizer-BioNTech announced that it had begun a clinical trial with 4,000 healthy pregnant women to test the safety and immune response of its vaccine in them and their children.
 The trial will compare results from the women who are vaccinated and women who are given a placebo, and it will track the infants’ outcomes until they are six months old.

 The trial will last seven to 10 months, so the final results will not be available to help many of those who are currently pregnant make their decision.

 Pregnancy associated with higher COVID-19 risks

 CDC surveillance reports suggest that pregnant people have an increased risk of developing severe outcomes of COVID-19 — including needing intensive care unit admission, requiring invasive ventilation, and dying.
 The risk was especially apparent among people age 35-44, who were nearly four times as likely to need a ventilator and twice as likely to die as people who were not pregnant in the same age category, the November report said.
 This increased risk could be due to physiological characteristics of pregnancy that include increased heart rate and oxygen consumption, decreased lung capacity, a weakened immune system, and blood clotting, according to the report.

 Another study that included 1,200 pregnant patients with COVID-19 at 33 hospitals found that those who experienced severe symptoms were at higher risk of complications during and after pregnancy, including cesarean section, high blood pressure, and premature birth.